Nexmo/comms-router/docs/ConfiguringDatabaseAccess.md

     Ex.
 The [MySql driver][5] is named _mysql-connector-java-5.1.XX-bin.jar_ and should be placed in the `lib` directory in the Tomcat installation.

+5. When running tomcat, java should be run with option '-Dhibernate.dialect=org.hibernate.dialect.MySQL5InnoDBDialect'

+    Usually it is set in setevn.sh or setenv.bat in tomcat/bin folder

 [1]: https://tomcat.apache.org/tomcat-8.0-doc/config/context.html  "Apache Tomcat 8 Configuration Reference"
 [2]: https://tomcat.apache.org/tomcat-8.0-doc/jndi-datasource-examples-howto.html "JNDI Datasource HOW-TO"